peerkar/liferay-gsearch/README.md

 	}
 ]
 ```
+## Enabling Audience Targeting

+There are just two things to do: in the configuration, enable Audience Targeting and set the boost factor for the contents matching to user's user segments.
+Create test segments & contents having those segments and play with the boost to see, how it affects the relevancy.

+# Important Note About Permissions
+Search result permissions rely currently on three fields in the indexed document: roleId, groupRoleId and userName(current owner).
+Thes role fields contain content specific the roles that have access to the document.
+When you create a content these fields contain correctly any inherited role information.
+However, when you update role permissions to, for example, grant web content view access to a contents on a site, these fields won't update in the index.

+This is how Liferay works at least currently.
+This issue will be revisited later but it's important to know about it.

 #FAQ

 ## Does This Work on CE
 It's not tested but bascially, the only thing preventing this to work on CE is the dependency to a new version of Soy bridge.
 You can downgrade that dependency in the web modules build.gradle and see if it works.

 Also please note that you cannot use the Audience Targeting -feature (in configuration), as it's not available in CE.

+## Do I Have to Use the Custom Search Adapter?
+No you don't but you loose the goodies of search field configuration as they won't work without.

 ## How Can I Make Non-Liferay Assets Findable in Index
 To get this portlet to find "external" assets in the Liferay index you have to index those assets to that portal company's index, you want them to be findable at.
 It's possible to spread the search across multiple indexes but that would require some more customization of the search adapter.